Lecturing & Judging History

-This two year old hotel was located at Marina Square and the General Manager was Mr Jean Wasser, who was also my previous General Manager from Kuala Lumpur.
-I carried on doing my famous novelty cakes at “La Patisserie”, while competing with all the other hotels to uphold a certain level of pastry standard in Singapore.
+This two-year-old hotel was located at Marina Square and the General Manager was Mr Jean Wasser, who was also my previous General Manager from Kuala Lumpur.
+I carried on doing my famous novelty cakes at “La Patisserie” while competing with all the other hotels to uphold a certain level of pastry standard in Singapore.
 This competition streak was also an “addiction” in Singapore.
-In 1990 I received the best pastry chef award.
-I decided not to compete any more after I received an invitation to judge in a competition.
+In 1990 I received the Best Pastry Chef Award.
+I decided not to compete, any more after I received an invitation to judge in the same competition.

 For the longest time, I had thoughts of opening my own business and with that in mind, I turned down the corporate Pastry Chef position from Hong Kong Hilton.
 On the 1st.
 August 1991, I incorporated Yener Pty Ltd with Jiuan as my partner.
 I felt like I was in the middle of the ocean and I jumped into my small boat from someone else’s cruiser.
 Mr David Cheong, the owner of Win Sin kindly offered me the classroom space at his premises for conducting my courses and producing special cakes.

-I enjoyed working as my own boss for over a year till i decided that it’s better for us to move on to another country where we can settle down for good.
-Australia was the best option over USA and Canada and I could no longer resist the long pending offer from Hotel Conrad Jupiters on the Gold Coast.
+I enjoyed working as my own boss for over a year till I decided that it’s better for us to move on to another country where we can settle down for good.
+Australia was the best option over the USA and Canada and I could no longer resist the long-pending offer from Hotel Conrad Jupiters on the Gold Coast.

 Occasionally I also taught sugar and chocolate art at TAFE College.
-Years passed and the time came for us to look forward for new challenges.
+Years passed and the time came for us to look forward to new challenges.

 After 8 months of regular home meetings, my assistant Pastry Chef Martin Reisch and myself decided to go into our own business venture.
-On the 14th of August 1996 we registered our company Yenmart Pastry Art.
+On the 14th of August 1996, we registered our company Yenmart Pastry Art.
 Surprisingly, Conrad Jupiters management agreed to allow us to continue to work at the hotel.
 We found a nice front shop in Bundall and for the next 18 months we continued working at Conrad whilst we built our shop from scratch.
-At midnight on the 31st of December 1997 we celebrated our last day of work at Conrad Jupiters and our new venture with bottles of champagne.
-On the following morning we only had out little shop to worry about.
+At midnight on the 31st of December 1997, we celebrated our last day of work at Conrad Jupiters and our new venture with bottles of champagne.
+On the following morning we had only the little shop to worry about.

 Here we go!
 I was again in a small boat off the shore.
 Found a beautiful front shop on a busy street in the middle of Bundall.
 This was a good place to rest ashore.